 Many of the stressed or distressed situations THM has been involved in over the years have included M&A processes.Read Story >

-THM is pleased to announce the sale of the Silk/Horizon portfolio of hotels to MarathonRead Story >
+THM announces sale of Silk/Horizon portfolio to MarathonRead Story >